Faster Fact Checking, Part 4: Best Practices

 But it was Buttry’s version of Craig Silverman’s accuracy checklist that put his blog on this list.

 So why would Buttry reinvent the wheel if Silverman already has provided the accuracy checklist he uses?
-Buttry writes: “About the time Craig had me won over to his checklist point of view, he said something surprising: He has frequently encouraged journalists in workshops and in his blogs to develop their own checklists, but no one has ever told him that they’ve done it.
+Buttry wrote: “About the time Craig had me won over to his checklist point of view, he said something surprising: He has frequently encouraged journalists in workshops and in his blogs to develop their own checklists, but no one has ever told him that they’ve done it.
 Well, now they have.”

 I prefer Buttry’s list not only because it contains a few additions and more elaboration on why you need to do certain items, but also because it perfectly proves Silverman’s point.
 Checklist templates are very helpful; you just need to make your own so you can figure out what process works most effectively for you.